valory-xyz/autonolas-governance/audits/internal/README.md

 All automatic warnings are listed in the following file, concerns of which we address in more detail below:
 [slither-full](https://github.com/valory-xyz/autonolas-governance/blob/main/audits/internal/analysis/slither_full.txt)

-### Unresolved issues from the previous audit report.
-Update 09-06-2022
+### Addressing issues from the initial report.
+Updated on the 09-06-2022

 #### Needed improvements
 Missing tests for OLAS token: